Graduate School Bulletin

 A. Skill Area Requirements - 9 courses in 6 different areas

-3. Communications: 2 required courses: MAR 557 Case Study and Project Planning Seminar, and a Journalism Course (either JRN 500, or other relevant coursework).
+- Communications: 2 required courses: MAR 557 Case Study and Project Planning Seminar, and a Journalism or Communicating Science Course (JRN or COM designations as approved by the program)

 B. Capstone Project or Internship in Marine Conservation and Policy, MAR 589 or MAR 592 (6 credits required); can be completed during the summer session, or during academic year.